vamsi-pallapolu/to-do/README.md

 ## To-do app

-Here are some useful features you can add to your todo app:
+This is a simple React-based to-do app with the following features:

+1. **Add a Todo**
+   Enter a task in the input box and click "Add" to add it to your list.

-1. **Delete a Todo**
+2. **Delete a Todo**
-   Add a button next to each todo to remove it from the list.
+   Click the "Delete" button next to a todo to remove it from the list.

-2. **Mark as Completed**
+3. **Mark as Completed**
-   Allow users to mark a todo as done (for example, by clicking on it or with a checkbox).
+   Use the checkbox next to each todo to mark it as completed.
+Completed todos are shown with a line through the text.

-3. **Edit a Todo**
+4. **Edit a Todo**
-   Let users edit the text of an existing todo.
+   Click the "Edit" button to change the text of an existing todo.
+Save your changes with the "Save" button.

-4. **Persist Todos**
+5. **Persist Todos**
-   Save todos in the browser’s local storage so they don’t disappear when you refresh the page.
+   Todos are saved in the browser’s local storage.
+Your list will remain even after refreshing or closing the browser.

-5. **Add Due Dates**
+6. **Add Due Dates**
-   Allow users to set a due date for each todo.
+   You can set a due date for each todo using the date picker next to the input box.
+The due date is displayed next to each todo.

-6. **Filter Todos**
+7. **Filter Todos**
-   Add options to show all, only completed, or only active todos.
+   Use the "All", "Active", and "Completed" buttons to filter your list and view only the todos you want.

-7. **Clear All Todos**
+8. **Clear All Todos**
-   Add a button to remove all todos at once.
+   Click the "Clear All" button to remove all todos from your list at once.

-8. **Reorder Todos**
+9. **Reorder Todos (Drag and Drop)**
-   Allow users to drag and drop to reorder the list.
+   Drag and drop todos to reorder them in your list.

-Would you like help implementing any of these features?